Tigers on the Prowl

-Tigers on the Prowl is a 1994 video game by American studio HPS Simulations for DOS.
+Tigers on the Prowl is a 1994 video game by American studio HPS Simulations for MS-DOS.

 Gameplay

 Tigers on the Prowl is a tactical wargame involving combat on land in World War II.

 Reception

 In 1996, Computer Gaming World declared Tigers on the Prowl the 148th-best computer game ever released.
 The magazine's wargame columnist Terry Coleman named it his pick for the 11th-best computer wargame released by late 1996.